-Parents can use the parent portal to send messages using email wishing the portal.
+Parents can use the parent portal to send messages using email.
 Campers are able to write a response to emails which are then scanned and sent back to parents.
-All emails are printed and delivered to each camper daily after lunch daily.
+All emails are printed and delivered to each camper daily after lunch.
 Campers can receive as many emails as you like but are only allowed one reply per day.